 MOST Recruiters don’t want colors and graphics and Canva resumes which are really the stuff of nightmares.
 Clean, decent size font, simple bullets, enough white space to be readable, and CONTEXT relevant to the job.
 (Amy Miller, Recruiter, @https://www.recruitinginyogapants.com )

 - 100% agree with this!
 Recruiters don’t want to see pictures, graphics or fancy fonts.

 We want to know about your experience and accomplishments and be able to read through

 it easily!
 Plain and simple.
 Great advice!
 (Local Corporate Recruiter}

 A resume is a clear, concise, and professional one- or two- page summary of your qualifications relating to the position for which you are applying.
-It is a personal statement that should reflect your style and will differ from any other person’s resume.
+It is a statement that should reflect your style and will differ from any other resumes.
 It serves as an advertisement that highlights your skills and experiences and creates a prospective employer’s first impression of you.
-It should provide sufficient information to effectively present your qualifications and interest the employer enough to invite you for an interview.
+It should provide sufficient information to effectively present your qualifications and generate enough interest to get an invite for an interview.

 A cover letter (if requested) should highlight in 1 or 2 paragraphs which position